glomex/gcdt-docs/docs/07_installation.md

 ##### with v 0.2.x you explicitly need to install all used gcdt tools

 You need to install gcdt-tools (gcdt-kumo, gcdt-tenkai, gcdt-ramuda, gcdt-yugen).
 Please add the tools to your `requirements_gcdt.txt` like described in the installation section above.

+##### with v 0.2.x we remove the deprecated ami lookup

+Newer glomex `base_ami` uses a different naming scheme.
+Consequently the ami lookup implemented in gcdt provides you with old base_ami ids.
+Current working mode is to put the ami id into credstash (key: 'ops.dev.base_ami').

 #### Updating gcdt from 0.0.x to 0.1.x